courselabs/kubernetes/labs/pods/README.md

 ```
 </details><br/>

-> That's the internal IP address of the Pod - any other Pod in the cluster can connect on that address
+> That shows the internal IP address of the Pod - any other Pod in the cluster can connect on that address

-Make a request to the HTTP server in the whoami Pod from the sleep Pod:
+The sleep Pod container has cURL installed, which you can use to make a request to the HTTP server in the whoami Pod:

 ```
 kubectl exec sleep -- curl -s <whoami-pod-ip>